***This is our 1st house, Willow Creek Master Bedroom —> Our current Master Bedroom is HERE!***

 Here’s a picture of the bedroom before…

-I painted the walls using Behr Ultra (Behr Ultra is my FAVORITE paint in all the world!)
+I painted the walls using Behr Ultra (Behr Ultra is my FAVORITE paint EVER!)
 I used a Behr paint color: White Clay (730C-1)

 Repainted all the trim and doors in white.
 (Also Behr Ultra)